yirano/lecture_node-test2/README.md

 - [ ] type `npm run start:watch` to start the API.

 Please follow along as the instructor adds automated tests to the API.

+## Lecture notes

+- Does it return the expected status code?
+- Does it return the expected data format?
+- Does it return the expected data?